wmaynard/chat-service/README_ADMIN.md

 Updating reports works quite differently from other updates.
 An administrator can only change the status of a report and nothing more.
 Reports are designed to be untouchable in their content, as their purpose is to provide a written-in-stone snapshot of events.

 An administrator can mark a report with a status.
 That status determines the **retention duration** for that report.
-For more information, see the [Data Culling documentation](DATA_CULLING.md).
+For more information, see the [Data Retention documentation](DATA_RETENTION.md).

 ```
 PATCH /admin/reports/update